srithefreak/elliott4presi/README.md

 # Elliott for 2024

-A website I am developing for a close friend and am also trying to prove to myself that I have mastered front-end development.
-Currently hosted on Github Pages but am open to custom domain if funding has been acquired.
+A website being developed for a close friend in which I am trying to prove to myself that I have mastered front-end development.
+Currently hosted on Github Pages but am open to custom domain if funding is provided.